-If you are using integrated credit card processing, you MUST have Pervasive 10 and System Five Version 6.0 and a compliant Pinpad.
+If you are using integrated credit card processing, you MUST have Pervasive v12 and System Five Version 6.2.2 or 6.2.4 and a compliant Pinpad.

 3. This window shows the number of days you would like to keep your card numbers.
-This is specifically used for customers who use the ‘Credit Card on File’ feature of System5.
+This is specifically used for customers who use the ‘Credit Card on File’ feature of System Five.
 For most, it is recommended to just keep it at 0 day/s.
 Click Yes.

-4. On this next step, it will list down System5 users who have not log in for more than 30 days, expired passwords or without password expiry dates.
-All these needs to be addressed.
+4. On this next step, it will list down System Five users who did not log in for more than 30 days, expired passwords or without password expiry dates.
+All these need to be addressed.
 Please remember that a PCI compliant password should contain at least be seven (7) characters with letters, numbers and symbols ( !@#$%^&*() ).

-These users’ issues need to be resolved.
-Login to those users who have not login for more than 30 days, change the user password or set an expiry date by going to the Setup Wizard>Users and Security>Names and Passwords.
+5. These users’ issues need to be resolved.
+Login to those users who have not login for more than 30 days, change the user password, or set an expiry date by going to the Setup Wizard>Users and Security>Names and Passwords.
 Select and edit the user.
 See image below: